gl-inet/gl-ble-sdk/README.md

 bletool is a cmd line tool for debug gl-ble module which bases on gl-ble-api.
 You can use it for quick controning and managing ble.

-For information on how to use zbtool, you can refer to the [Bletool User Guide](src/example/bletool/README.md).
+For information on how to use bletool, you can refer to the [Bletool User Guide](src/example/bletool/README.md).